jjen1/Spotify-Music-Trends/README.md

-# Spotify 2023 Music Trends
+# Spotify Data 2023 Music Trends
 **Analyzing Top Artists, Tracks, and Albums Using SQL and PostgreSQL**

 ## Overview